Updated on April 3, 2025

 5. Have Your Interior Air Quality Checked

 Spring is the best time to conduct an indoor air quality test.
 Have a professional check the level of pollen, volatile organic compounds, and dust particles in the air.
 They will also test the amount of moisture in the air.
-Based on the results, the professional will advise you to improve your house ventilation, invest in dehumidifiers, air purifiers, or quality air filters.
+Based on the results, the professional will advise you to improve your home’s ventilation by investing in dehumidifiers, air purifiers, or quality air filters.
 This will boost the comfort level in your home.
 Improved indoor air quality lowers the strain on your HVAC unit, so it will serve you long enough with minimal disruptions.

 6. Clean the Vents